audyviii/audyviii/README.md

 - 👋 Hi, I’m @audyviii,
 - 👀 I’m interested in ...
-Network Security, Programming, and building Software.
+CyberSec, Network Sec, Programming, and DevSecOps.
 - 🌱 I’m currently learning ...
-Powershell Scripting and Security+
+CySa+ & DevSecOps
 - 💞️ I’m looking to collaborate on ...
-Python, Cybersecurity, and making opportunities to do and learn more.
+Python, Powershell, Cybersecurity
-- 📫 How to reach me ... chase.a.cantrell@protonmail.com
+- 📫 How to reach me ... chase@chasecantrell.tech

 <!---
 audyviii/audyviii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.